What to Expect at a USCIS Biometrics Appointment

 You may notice that your ASC Biometrics Appointment Notice includes a code in the top right part of the letter.
 The code is intended to indicate the type of biometrics processing to be performed.
 The possible values are:

-Depending on the type of application, region of the country, and USCIS workload, the biometrics appointment could be scheduled on day within 3-8 weeks of filing your USCIS form.
-It is important to understand that USCIS Application Support Centers cannot reschedule the appointment for more than 30 days and are instructed to provide applicants with a reschedule date within a 30-day time frame from the date of the reschedule request.
+Depending on the type of application, region of the country, and workload, USCIS may initially schedule the biometrics appointment on day within 3 to 8 weeks of filing your USCIS form.
+USCIS Application Support Centers cannot reschedule the appointment for more than 30 days.
+Therefore, it's likely they will a reschedule date within a 30-day time frame from the date of the reschedule request.

 Families with Biometrics Appointments